santosderek/Imgur-To-Folder/README.md

 *Within ImgurToFolder/config.py add in your CLIENT_ID and CLIENT_SECRET found on your http://imgur.com/account/settings/apps page.*

-*Next within the command-line type:*
+*Next within the command-line type: (and within the Imgur-To-Folder folder)*

     python setup.py install